 The last line of my first blog post reads ‘Black people need to do better.’
 Now, eight posts later and I’m opening with this same belief in mind.
-From what I’ve seen, black people are one of the most racially divided groups.
-There is a massive lack of unity presenting the black community as a weak ethnic party and projecting our suitability as targets.
+Let’s talk about colourism in the black community.

 As a black girl, it is the norm for me to hear comments from black boys saying that they would never be in a relationship with a black girl; a sentiment which has not changed from my parents’ generation.
-Everyone is entitled to a preference and, I openly welcome and appreciate interracial relationships, but this isn’t the problem I’m addressing.
+Of course, I openly welcome and appreciate interracial relationships, but this isn’t the problem I’m addressing.
 The issue becomes apparent when we uncover the reasons why black girls are seemingly so unappealing.
-Black women are often portrayed as aggressive, manly and are said to be full of attitude and so, a relationship understandably seems hard work.
+Black women are often portrayed as aggressive, angry and are said to be full of attitude and so, a relationship understandably seems hard work.
 The recent Marvel ‘Black Panther’ production, featured a majority black cast and I was pleased to see that all these women were depicted as strong and influential queens.
-But alongside this, a lot of these women were shown to be brutal, hostile and masculine.
+But alongside this, a lot of these women were shown to be brutal and hostile.
 As much as I adore Marvel’s efforts in evoking a racially diverse cast, it remains sad to see the visualisation of such negative traits as inseparable from the representation of the black female body.
 Strength doesn’t require an aggressive coupling and I feel that Marvel needed to try and find a balance in their depiction of black women.
 These traits are not the epitome of black females and shouldn’t be a label for us, as all women have the capacity to act in such ways, regardless of racial background.

 This doesn’t just apply to guys as I’ve heard black girls make similar remarks about our men.
 Black men are so underappreciated in society and frequently, judgement is passed based on their exterior, before anyone seeks to engage with the interior.
-Some black girls say that they would never be in a relationship with a black man, because they believe that they are drug dealers and that a large number will grow to be absent fathers.
 Really, we need to progress to become less accepting of these shallow views, as ultimately, they exist to control us.
 They exist to dominate us and if we don’t challenge the stereotypes ourselves, then all that will remain to be seen by anyone else, is the stereotype.

 The historical feud between African’s and Caribbean’s also shows the divide in the black community.
-For those unaware of the general ideals, African’s tend to believe that Caribbean’s are ‘diluted’ and that they believe themselves to be ‘purer’ blacks.
-Many West-Indians tend to reject their traceable African history, arguing that African women are subservient whilst African men treat their women in a way which is appalling and degrading.
+For those unaware of the general ideals, many African’s tend to believe that Caribbean’s are ‘diluted’ and that they believe themselves to be ‘purer’, whilst many West-Indians tend to reject their traceable African history.
 Our history and skin remain the same regardless of our geographical rooting.
 Franz Fanon quite rightly argued that ‘the enemy of the Negro is often not the white man but a man of his own colour’.

 I’ll let that sink in.